Trovemaster/Duo/docs/source/fields.rst

   :math:`H^{\rm NAC}_{12}(r) = -\frac{h}{8 \pi^2 c \mu} \left[ -\left(\frac{d^{\gets}}{d r} w^{(12)}- w^{(12)} \frac{d^{\to}}{d r }\right)  \right]`,

 where 12 stands for the coupling between states 1 and 2.
 By default, a NAC field trigers the "second order NAC" corrections to the corresponding potential energies defined as

   :math:`H^{\rm NAC2}_{i}(r) = \frac{h}{8 \pi^2 c \mu}  \left(H^{\rm NAC}_{12}(r) \right)^2,`

 where :math:`i=1,2`.
-In Duo, the diagonal ``diabatic'' fields are used to store :math:`H^{\rm NAC2}_{i}(r)`.
+In Duo, the diagonal ``diabatic`` fields are used to store :math:`H^{\rm NAC2}_{i}(r)`.
 If however, the corresponding diabatic fields are directly specified, these second order NAC correction are ignored.

 A typical NAC is a Lorentz- or Gaussian-type functions.
 NAC should be centred about the crossing point of the correpsonding diabatic potential curves.